guybuk/ANCOR/README.md

 # ANCOR
-Fine-grained Angular Contrastive Learning with Coarse Labels - Offcial Repository
+This repository will contain the official implementation for "Fine-grained Angular Contrastive Learning with Coarse Labels" - CVPR 2021